TCUK offers pastoral and practical support to those of all faiths and none, who are engaged in the performing arts.

 Rowan Williams retired in 2020 and has returned to live in Wales.

 Dame Judi Dench made her professional acting debut in 1957 with The Old Vic Company.
 Over several decades she has established herself as one of Britain’s finest performers on both stage and screen.
-Dame Judi has received many award nominations or her acting in theatre, film and television, winning eleven BAFTAs (including the BAFTA Fellowship in 2001), seven Laurence Olivier awards (including the Society’s Special Award), two Screen Actors Guild awards, two Golden Globes, an Academy Award (Oscar) and a Tony Award.
+Dame Judi has received many award nominations for her acting in theatre, film and television, winning eleven BAFTAs (including the BAFTA Fellowship in 2001), seven Olivier Awards (including the Society’s Special Award), two Screen Actors Guild Awards, two Golden Globes, an Academy Award (Oscar) and a Tony Award.

 In June 2011 she received a fellowship from the British Film Institute.
 Dame Judi was awarded an OBE in 1970 and DBE in 1988.

 Nica Burns read law at UCL.
-Trained at Webber Douglas drama school and was a successful actress before becoming Artistic Director of the Donmar Warehouse from 1983-1989.
-She was Production Director of Still Moss and Really Useful Theatres from 1993-2005 programming and running 10 West End theatres.
-Always entrepreneurial, she has been an independent producer throughout her career, winning many awards.
+She trained at Webber Douglas drama school and was a successful actress before becoming Artistic Director of the Donmar Warehouse from 1983-1989.
+She was Production Director of Stoll Moss and Really Useful Theatres from 1993-2005 programming and running 10 West End theatres.
+Always entrepreneurial, Nica has been an independent producer throughout her career, winning many awards.
 In 2005 she founded Nimax Theatres and co-owns the Palace, Lyric, Apollo, Garrick, Vaudeville and Duchess theatres.
 She has a long involvement in the comedy industry as Director of the Lastminute.com Edinburgh Comedy Awards, formerly the Perrier Awards.